Firewood Hauling Carts

 I would like to have a rubber bumper on the bottom of the front frame when you put it down after moving.
 This will keep you from leaving marks on the floor or scratching the paint off of the frame rail.

 If you have a wood storage area that is not next to your burn area, this will be a good addition to your tools when the weather gets cooler.
 You can wheel a good load of wood from your wood pile to an area inside your house or to an outdoor burn area.
-This firewood log cart is a tool that will save you some time and your back.
+This Landmann firewood Hauling cart is a tool that will save you some time and your back.
 It is easy to assemble and can be ready to use in 15 minutes or less.

 While I had no parts missing there is a phone number on the packing slip to call if you have any trouble with missing or damaged parts.